michalik-michal/SkiDays/README.md

 App is written in SwiftUI
 I'm using Firebase for authentication and data storage.
-I'm using SwiftLint for clean code standards
+I'm using SwiftLint for clean code standards.
+Please be aware that in order to run this project locally, you need to create your own Firebase API key.